The Price is Right

 as The New Price is Right, Talbot Telegame and Mark Goodson Productions for Sky One, 1989 to 1994?
-(5 series) as Bruce's Price is Right, Yorkshire Television and Talbot Television in association with Mark Goodson Productions for ITV, 4 September 1995 to 1 January 1996 (17 episodes in 1 series) as Bruce's Price is Right, Yorkshire Television and Fremantle (UK) Productions for ITV, 2 September 1996 to 15 January 1999 (51 episodes in 3 series)
+(5 series) as Bruce's Price is Right, Yorkshire Television and Talbot Television in association with Mark Goodson Productions for ITV, 4 September 1995 to 1 January 1996 and 27 December 1996 (17 episodes in 1 series) as Bruce's Price is Right, Yorkshire Television and Fremantle (UK) Productions for ITV, 2 September 1996 to 15 January 1999 (51 episodes in 3 series)